matthew-mclaren/cync-server-ha/README.md

 This setup has been tested and works well in my environment using **Cync Full Color Direct Connect Smart Bulbs**.
 It may not work perfectly for everyone or different device types.
 Use at your own risk, and feel free to contribute improvements!

+baudneo appears to be doing a lot of work on this as well.
+I haven't tested it but it's probably worth checking his server/HA intergration out too https://github.com/baudneo/cync-lan